raspberrychris/3dprintersking/content/posts/anycubic-vyper-3d-printer.md

 ## Who is the [**ANYCUBIC Vyper 3D Printer **](#)for?

-If you are looking to purchase a 3D printer then you may be looking at the Anycubic brand.
+If you are looking to purchase a 3D printer then you may be looking at the ANYCUBIC brand.
 Customers who have bought this product on Amazon.com say the top features of this product are the touch screen, the print quality, the adhesion, the tech support and say that it is also suitable for beginners.
 This 3D printer from the outset feels like a good allrounder straight away.
 Of customers who bought this 3D Printer on Amazon.com 70% of them gave it 5 stars.

 ![300 x 300-4](https://m.media-amazon.com/images/S/aplus-media-library-service-media/66ec8f09-b3f1-4ce8-aa4e-b03beec9eff2.__CR0,0,300,300_PT0_SX300_V1___.jpg)

-The Anycubic Vyper 3D Printer is an FDM 3D Printer (Fused Deposition Modeling) It supports a number of filaments, from PLA to TPU, ABS, PETG and also wood.
+The ANYCUBIC Vyper 3D Printer is an FDM 3D Printer (Fused Deposition Modeling) It supports a number of filaments, from PLA to TPU, ABS, PETG and also wood.
 It has a print resolution of ±0.1mm and has a printing speed of ＜180mm/s (recommended 80-100mm/s)

 ### **Essential Specs:**